lehnertu/LiberaSpark-OPCUA/README.md

 For a first test of the server an universal OPC UA client like [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html) is recommended.

+An example LabView client is provided demonstrating the visualization of BPM measurements via the OPC UA transport channel.

 # TODO - known bugs
 - clean exit problem when UDP stream is never opened